proyectos-mario/hiberus-ecommerce/README.md

 ## localhost public urls (Why?)

-That you can see, I use localhost for all services.
-That is because willfully, I expose APIs in localmachine for testing purposes for API services and database services, but internally microservices use its own network for connect its containers  thanks to Docker and Docker-compose technology.
-A easy test to see it,  is delete expose port in docker-compose file and with this you can put private one or various microservices.
-It can see in docker-compose file like this
+As you can see, I used localhost for all services, due to I exposed willfully the  APIs and database services in localmachine for test purposes, but internally the microservices use their own network to connect their containers thanks to Docker and Docker-compose technology.
+An easy way to test is to  delete the exposed ports in docker-compose file.
+It can be reviewed in docker-compose file like this

 ```
 ...